alcl2000/halloween-hackathon/readme.md

 ### 🎃 Project fits theme of Halloween

+The project fits the theme of Halloween, with the website having a dark theme with orange and purple accents.
+Motifs of classic Halloween icons such as gravestones, haunted houses tattered scrolls feature throughout the project.

 ### 🎃 Responsive and accessible for different screen sizes

+The website is responsive and accessible for all mainstream screen sizes.
+The website was tested on different screen sizes and devices, such as mobile, tablet and desktop.
+The website was also tested on different browsers, such as Chrome, Firefox and Safari.

 ### 🎃 Project is well planned using Github Projects

+The project board was used to plan the project.
+The project board was used to create issues and assign them to team members.
+The project board was also used to track the progress of the project.
+The project board can be found [here](https://github.com/users/alcl2000/projects/5)

 ### 🎃 Overall project focus is realistic and has a sense of completeness

+Throughout the project we focused on Costume Sharing App that would be useful for the target audience.

 # ABOUT SUBMISSION
 ## Intro